dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1163: Economic inequality has social and environmental consequences.
+### T1163: Widening income inequality and environmental harm result from some corporate actions.

 |Support|
 |---|